 UHD was of course widely discussed and represented amongst both vendors and attendees.
 The addition of HDR and WCG to 4K (and even without 4K) under the UHD banner is driving many initiatives at the product, content and channel level.
 It looks like 2017 will be the year that existing UHD trailblazers, such as BT Sport, will be joined by other content providers looking to engage audiences with better quality pixels.

 There was probably a larger gathering of VR and AR headsets at IBC than most other events to date.
 It is still too early to predict how significant an impact these technologies will have on TV viewing but the potential is undeniably exciting and we now need to see how the creative community can embrace these new tools to enhance storytelling and content immersion.
 By next year’s IBC we may get a better feel (assuming you have the haptic gloves on) of whether this is another 3DTV or something much bigger.

 The final theme that was well represented was the whole area of how (much) more data is going to enable better decision making across the industry.
 From commercial and creative decisions being more informed by data, to audience facing targeting of ads and content personalisation, we might be seeing the Moneyball effect impacting broadcasting going forward.
 Bring on the quants.

-Next year IBC will turn 50 and based on this year’s event, it is aging pretty well.
+Next year IBC will turn 50 and based on this year’s event, it is ageing pretty well.

 Steve Plunkett, Chief Technology Officer